Inflectra/rapise-documentation/docs/Libraries/Map.md

 DoMoveToFirstColumn()
 ```

-Moves to a first column in the map.
+Moves to a first column with data in the map.
+If map type is `Columns` then first column index is 1, if map type is `Rows` then first column index is 0.

 ## DoMoveToFirstRow